 Best Banks for Your Money

-All this month we’ve been talking about big decisions you need to make about health insurance and investing that will have an impact not only on your finances next year, but beyond.
+All this month we’ve been talking about big decisions you need to make about health insurance and investing that will have an impact not only on your finances now, but in the years to come.

 These are things you should care about for sure, but I want to cover pretty much a crucial decision you don’t want to ignore – your bank accounts.

 Where and how you bank can either help you reach your financial goals faster if you got a great banking partner or it can hinder you and drain your wallet if you have a dud.

 In this episode we’ll get into:

 - why / where/ and how you bank matters

 - three alternatives to the big banks that can save and make you more money